pascomnet/documentation/mobydick/content_en/03clients/02client-user.md

 * Using the control arrows (3 & 4) you can define the order in which the address books are searched
 * Finally, you will need to **Save** (5) your changes.

-For example, if you have selected the mobydick telephone book first, then the search results will appear as shown below:
+For example, if you have selected the pascom telephone book first, then the search results will appear as shown below:

 ![Screenshot - Reihenfolge der Suche](../../images/client_address_books_search.png?width=60% "Sequence of search")